tonyqiu123/50-days-of-components/frontend/src/components/MultiSelect/README.md

 To use the MultiSelect component in your project, follow these steps:

 1. Create a new folder called 'MultiSelect' in your project's components directory.
-2. Copy the `MultiSelect.tsx` file into the newly created 'MultiSelect' folder.
+2. Copy the `MultiSelect.tsx` and `MultiSelect.css` file into the newly created 'MultiSelect' folder.

 ## Props
 ### MultiSelect: